 This is where different pages come in.
 Using an inverted pyramid hierarchy, the best site structures start with the homepage at the top.
 As the broadest page on a site, the homepage should include the most links to other pages.

-It should include a short description of your business and its offerings as well as links to the rest of the site’s pages.
-For more information, read our What Should Go on My Homepage? guide.
+A successful Homepage should include a short description of your business and its offerings as well as links to the rest of the site’s pages.

 As the name suggests, use this page to provide more information about your business.
 Many people want to get to know the companies they support so this page should explain when and where the company started and highlight its main leaders.